Ahmadkhattak1/personal-site/README.md

 - Click your profile picture to see it bigger
 - Contact form that actually works (sends messages to your email)
 - Shows your GitHub activity automatically
+- **SEO optimized** - Ready for Google search with meta tags, Open Graph, and structured data
+- Includes sitemap.xml and robots.txt for search engines

 ## Contact Form Setup